My-Key-Morris/CSCE-676-Project/README.md

+# CSCE 676 – Semester Project
-## Comparative Dataset Analysis and Exploratory Data Mining
+## Data Mining Project (Phase 1: Data Selection & Initial Analysis)

-### Author
-Michael “Mikey” Morris

 ---

-## Overview
+## Project Context

-This project explores and compares three real-world datasets using data mining concepts from CSCE 676, with an emphasis on data properties, algorithmic feasibility, bias, and ethical considerations.
-The goal is to evaluate which mining techniques are appropriate for each dataset, distinguish between course-covered and external methods, and motivate directions for deeper analysis.

-The datasets analyzed are:

-- MovieLens (user–movie ratings)
-- Steam Reviews (user-generated game reviews)
-- NASA Exoplanet Archive (astronomical discovery records)

-Each dataset represents a different data modality (transactional, text-heavy, scientific tabular data), enabling meaningful comparison across mining tasks.
+This repository is part of an individual, semester-long data mining project for CSCE 676.
+Over the course of the semester, the project will evolve through multiple structured deliverables, gradually narrowing focus and increasing technical depth.

+The project milestones include:

+- Data Selection
+- Initial Research Question
+- Deep Dive Analysis
+- Project Showcase
+- Final Deliverable

+This phase focuses on dataset identification, preliminary comparison, and exploratory analysis to motivate a well-scoped research direction.

 ---

-## Datasets

-### 1. MovieLens
-- User–item rating data with timestamps
-- Large-scale transactional dataset
-- Suitable for recommendation systems, association rules, and collaborative filtering

-### 2. Steam Reviews
-- Text-based user reviews with temporal and engagement metadata
-- Includes game metadata via joins
-- Suitable for text mining, sentiment analysis, and bias analysis

-### 3. NASA Exoplanet Archive
-- Scientific tabular dataset with many numeric features
-- High missingness in derived measurements
-- Suitable for clustering, anomaly detection, and trend analysis
+## Purpose of This Phase

+The goal of this stage is to:

+- Identify multiple candidate datasets suitable for data mining
+- Evaluate each dataset’s properties and limitations
+- Assess which course and beyond-course techniques are applicable
+- Understand data quality, bias, and ethical considerations early
+- Select a dataset for deeper investigation in later phases

+No final modeling decisions are made at this stage.

 ---

-## Analysis Structure
+## Candidate Datasets

-### (B) Comparative Analysis of Datasets
-For each dataset, the following dimensions are evaluated:
+Several real-world datasets are examined, chosen to span different data modalities and mining tasks.
+These include examples of:

+- Transactional or interaction data
-- Supported data mining tasks (course vs. external techniques)
+- Text-heavy user-generated data
-- Data quality issues (missingness, noise, sparsity)
-- Algorithmic feasibility (scalability of candidate algorithms)
-- Bias considerations (engagement, temporal, sampling bias)
-- Ethical considerations (privacy, power dynamics, misuse risk)

-### (C) Dataset Selection
-One dataset is selected for deeper analysis and justified based on:
-- Alignment with course techniques
-- Opportunities for external methods
-- Trade-offs and limitations

-### (D) Exploratory Data Analysis
-Exploratory analysis includes:
-- Distributional properties
-- Sparsity and skew
-- Temporal patterns
-- Initial signals motivating advanced techniques

-### (E) Initial Insights and Direction
-Based on EDA:
-- Key observations are summarized
-- Hypotheses are formed
-- Potential research questions are proposed
+- Scientific or observational tabular data

+Each dataset is analyzed at a high level to understand feasibility, risks, and opportunities for deeper analysis.

 ---

+## Analysis Approach

+For each candidate dataset, the following aspects are considered:

+- Supported data mining tasks (course techniques vs. external methods)
+- Data quality issues such as missingness, noise, or sparsity
+- Algorithmic feasibility given dataset size and structure
+- Potential sources of bias
+- Ethical and societal considerations

+Exploratory data analysis is used to validate assumptions and surface early patterns.

+---

+## Project Structure

+This repository will expand over time.
+Later phases may include:

+- Refined research questions
+- Advanced modeling and evaluation
+- Comparative algorithmic analysis
+- Visualizations and interpretability
+- Final written and presentation artifacts

+Code and analysis in this phase are exploratory and may be revised or replaced in later stages.

+---

-## Tools and Libraries
+## Tools and Environment

-- Python 3
+- Python
 - pandas, numpy
 - matplotlib
-- gzip, ast, json
 - Jupyter Notebook / Google Colab

+Large datasets may be sampled for practicality during early exploration.

 ---

-## Notes on Reproducibility
+## Reproducibility Notes

-- Large datasets are sampled where necessary for feasibility.
-- All reported statistics and observations are derived from executed code.
+- All observations in this phase are derived from executed code.
-- External techniques are discussed conceptually unless explicitly implemented.
+- External techniques are discussed conceptually unless implemented.
+- Dataset handling choices may change as the project scope narrows.

 ---

-## References
+## Status

-Relevant academic work on recommendation systems, association rules, and collaborative filtering is cited using Markdown-compatible references suitable for Jupyter and Google Colab.
+This repository currently reflects the **Data Selection** stage of the semester project.
+Future deliverables will build on the insights developed here.